Xilinx/PYNQ-ComputerVision/overlays/README.md

     ```commandline
     $ git clone https://github.com/Xilinx/PYNQ-ComputerVision.git <your_pynqcv_folder>
     ```
-  + clone [xfOpenCV](https://github.com/Xilinx/xfopencv) repository and checkout the correct version:
+  + clone [xfOpenCV](https://github.com/Xilinx/xfopencv) repository and checkout the correct version (e.g. 2018.2_release):
     ```commandline
     $ git clone https://github.com/Xilinx/xfopencv.git <your_xfopencv_folder>
     $ cd <your_xfopencv_folder>
     $ git checkout <release_number>
     ```
-  + Prepare the PYNQ-Z1 Video platform package in /your_PynqPlatform_folder.
+  + Prepare the Ultra96 bare platform package in /your_PynqPlatform_folder.
-    + download [bare_hdmi.tar.gz](https://www.xilinx.com/member/forms/download/xef.html?filename=bare_hdmi.tar.gz) in /your_PynqPlatform_folder
+    + download [ultra96_platform_sysroot_2018.2.tar.gz](https://www.xilinx.com/member/forms/download/xef.html?filename=ultra96_platform_sysroot_2018.2.tar.gz) in /your_PynqPlatform_folder
     + untar the package.
-This will create a bare_hdmi subfolder in /your_PynqPlatform_folder
+This will create an ultra subfolder in /your_PynqPlatform_folder
       ```commandline
-      $ tar -zxvf bare_hdmi.tar.gz
+      $ tar -zxvf ultra96_platform_sysroot_2018.2.tar.gz
       ```
-    + download [sysroot_2018.4.9.tar.gz](https://www.xilinx.com/member/forms/download/xef.html?filename=sysroot_2018.4.9.tar.gz) in /your_PynqPlatform_folder/bare_hdmi/sw
-    + untar the package.
-This will create a sysroot subfolder in /your_PynqPlatform_folder/bare_hdmi/sw
-     ```commandline
-      $ tar -zxvf sysroot_2018.4.9.tar.gz
-      ```
-    + Note that you can adapt /your_PynqPlatform_folder to your preference, but the deepest subfolder should match the platform name, in this case 'bare_hdmi'.
+    + Note that you can adapt /your_PynqPlatform_folder to your preference, but the deepest subfolder should match the platform name, in this case 'ultra'.
   + set an environmental variable to xfOpenCV: setenv XFOPENCV_PATH <your_xfopencv_folder>
-  + set up Xilinx SDx tools, version 2017.4 by running its setup script
+  + set up Xilinx SDx tools, version 2018.2 by running its setup script

 ### Building your Overlay